Skip to content

 Agentic Chat

 Agentic Chat is the unified runtime where Spring AI Playground combines documents, tools, models, and conversation state.
+It is also where everything you assemble elsewhere - system prompts, built-in and authored tools, proxied MCP servers, and indexed documents - comes together as the live context for a single conversation.

 This unified interface lets you: